Wide-AdGraph: Detecting Ad Trackers with a Wide Dependency Chain Graph: Classifying AdTrackers

-We tested two methods for building this classifier: a Deep Neural Network, and a Random Forest model.
-As the results of the Random Forest are slightly better and that Random Forest is more easy to implement into a fast classifier, we only report here only the results of the Random Forest model.
+We tested two methods for building this classifier: a Deep Neural Network, and a random forest model.
+As the results of the random forest are slightly better and it is less computationally expensive, we report here only the results of the random forest model.
+A random forest is an ensemble learning method for classification that operates by constructing a multitude of decision trees at training time and results the class that is the mean prediction of the individual trees.
+Random decision forests correct for decision trees' habit of overfitting to their training set.
+For this reason, random forests are among popular first approaches for the classification of complex multi-dimensional data that cannot be fitted by simple regression.

-Random Forest consists of a number of decision trees that are applied over given features and give the classification outcome at its leafs.
-In our Random Forest fitting we used averaging to improve accuracy and reduce over fitting.
-We have used a Random Forest model with 250 trees.